Dynatrace/openkit-java/docs/example.md

 ### Optional Configuration

-In addition to the mandatory parameters described above, the builder provides methods additional method to further customize OpenKit.
+In addition to the mandatory parameters described above, the builder provides additional methods to further customize OpenKit.
 This includes device specific information like operating system, manufacturer, or model id.

 | Method Name | Description | Default Value |